NVIDIA/hpc-container-maker/docs/recipes.md

 Ubuntu and RedHat derived distributions (e.g., CentOS) are supported.
 For example, if the base image is derived from the Ubuntu Linux distribution, the apt package manager is used to install any required packages.
-Whereas, if the base image was derived from CentOS, the yum package manager would have been used instead.
+However, if the base image is derived from CentOS, the yum package manager would be used instead.
 The base image Linux distribution detection is automatic and normally requires no action by the user.

 Most building blocks also have [configuration options](/docs/building_blocks.md) to enable customization.
-For instance, the openmpi building block has options to specify the version, the installation path, the compiler toolchain to use, whether to enable CUDA and InfiniBand support, and so on.
+For instance, the [openmpi building block](/docs/building_blocks.md#openmpi) has options to specify the version, the installation path, the compiler toolchain to use, whether to enable CUDA and InfiniBand support, and so on.
 Reasonable defaults are set so configuration is usually optional.